 The award was presented at a special reception at the Johns Hopkins Club hosted by the University’s Department of Psychology.
 Among the speakers were the department chair, the current head of the University’s Study of Exceptional Talent, a medical student who was one of the seventh-grade beneficiaries of Dr. Stanley’s program, the father of the gifted student whose plight turned Dr. Stanley’s interests toward programs for the gifted, and the professor himself.

-"The fact that Johns Hopkins University created a special event for the presentation of this award shows the prestige that Mensa and the foundation have achieved in the academic research community," said Dr. Michael Jacobson, President of the Foundation.
-"For Mensans, and for gifted people everywhere, research into intelligence is of great importance, and those who devote their careers to it should be recognized for their work.
-Julian Stanley has no doubt done more to change the education of gifted teenagers in America than any other person, and I think it is quite fitting that he should be the first recipient of the Lifetime Achievement Award."
+“The fact that Johns Hopkins University created a special event for the presentation of this award shows the prestige that Mensa and the foundation have achieved in the academic research community,” said Foundation President Dr. Michael Jacobson.
+“For Mensans, and for gifted people everywhere, research into intelligence is of great importance, and those who devote their careers to it should be recognized for their work.
+Julian Stanley has no doubt done more to change the education of gifted teenagers in America than any other person, and I think it is quite fitting that he should be the first recipient of the Lifetime Achievement Award.”

 Linda Brody, director of the Study of Exceptional Talent, said, ”It is impossible to exaggerate the impact Julian Stanley’s work has had on creating opportunities for gifted students in our country.
 His work on behalf of gifted students during the last 30 years has profoundly influenced the lives of thousands of gifted children and led to the establishment of programmatic models that will be in place for generations to come.
 His research has increased our understanding of the characteristics and needs of gifted children, and he serves as role model for educators and researchers everywhere who are interested in this population.”